zakuArbor/neocities-randombits/_posts/micro/2024/aug/2024-08-28-exec-script-loophole.md

 I recently came across an [article](https://lwn.net/Articles/982085/) discussing an attempt to close a loophole bypassing the normal execution permission bit.
 Exploiting a program suid and euid to gain high privilige is a commonly known technique called privilege escalation.
 This article does not cover this but it introduces a flaw in the current way Linux handles the execution of scripts.
-I do not know why privilige escalation came to my mind but as I wrote nonesense, I shall keep it here for now.
+I do not know why privilige escalation came to my mind but as I usually write nonesensical things anyways, I shall keep it here for now.
 The article gives a neat example where a script does not have execution bit but is still executable by invoking the script via an interpreter.

 ```